FrancescoZanella/DataQualityImpact/README.md

   • **Data pollution**: Through a dataset pollution function for each experiment outliers are randomly introduced at varying distances and with different percentages.

-  • **Data Analysis on Polluted Datasets**: For each experiment and for each percentage of introduced outliers (5 % to 50 %), I performed regression algorithms, subsequently comparing the results with those obtained after the cleaning phase.
+  • **Data Analysis on Polluted Datasets**: For each experiment and for each percentage of introduced outliers (5 % to 50 %), I performed regression algorithms, subsequently comparing the results with those obtained after the cleaning phase.

   • **Data Preparation**: In this phase, outliers were detected and removed using the